oroinc/documentation/user_guide/ui_components.rst

 Action Buttons that trigger actions for a specific entity record.
 They are displayed in the top right corner of the View page.
-If any *Activities* have been enable for the entity, you will see them among the buttons.
+If there are four or less actions available for the entity, a separate button is created for each of them.

-For example, Email and Note have been enable for the Sales Process entity and available from the View page:
+In the example, you can send Email, add note, edit and delete the Sales Process records from the View page:

 .. image:: ./img/ui_components/view_action_buttons_1.png

-If there are over than two Activities defined for the entity, they will be collected under the *"{Entity Name} Actions*" drop-down, as in the example:
+If there are more than four actions available for the entity records, they will be collected under the *"{Entity Name} Actions*" drop-down, as in the example:

 .. image:: ./img/ui_components/view_action_buttons_1.png